wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 set validation is required for read-only transactions.
 Read-only transaction only validates every single read to make sure every value it accesses is consistent with the begin timestamp.
 No validation phase or write phase is ever necessary.

+The global versioned counter is CASed everytime a writer transaction commits.
+The cache coherence traffic of the CAS can be reduced by a linear factor by adding the thread ID into the versioned lock.